mq545/claude-skills/skill_finder/readme.md

 4. **Use Skill Builder** (companion skill) to generate the SKILL.md
 5. **Test and refine** - iterate based on actual usage

-## Companion Skill

-**Skill Builder** (coming soon) - Takes a Skill Finder recommendation and generates a complete SKILL.md file for you.

-**Workflow:**
-1. Skill Finder identifies patterns → recommends skills
-2. You pick one
-3. Skill Builder creates the SKILL.md
-4. You test and refine

 ## Examples

 See real example outputs in the `examples/` folder: